 June 6, 2006.
-Written by Paula Jones
+Written by Kate Thompson

-If you’re asked to be best man, as the job traditionally goes to the groom’s closest friend or brother.
-However, since being best man involves making sure things run smoothly on one of the most important days in someone’s life, if you don’t feel up to it, it’s far better to say so from the outset.
+It is quite an honour to be asked to be best man, as the job traditionally goes to the groom’s closest friend or brother.
+However, since being best man involves public speaking and making sure things run smoothly on one of the most important days in someone’s life, if you don’t feel up to it, it’s far better to say so from the outset.